-Looks like Brown Sugar Milk Tea is continuing its wave, with another famous Taiwanese brand said to arrive in Singapore early next year.
+Looks like Brown Sugar Milk Tea is continuing its wave, with another famous Taiwanese brand arriving in Singapore on the 23rd of March (Saturday) at 11am.

-Some of you may be Jenjudan 珍煮丹, which has sizable lines in both its Taipei and Hong Kong stores.
+Some of you may be familiar with Jenjudan 珍煮丹, which has sizable lines in both its Taipei and Hong Kong stores.

 [Taipei] Since Brown Sugar Milk with Boba Pearls is all in a rage now in several cities in Asia, it is not possible to leave Jenjudan 珍煮丹 out of the picture.
 (Also read: 10 Must-Try Bubble Teas In Taipei )

-The brand started out at the Shinlin Night Market way back in 2010, specialising in Brown Sugar Pearl Milk drinks.
+The brand started out at the Shilin Night Market way back in 2010, specialising in Brown Sugar Pearl Milk drinks.

 It has evolved to be quite a popular chain well-known for this particular style drink.

-Therefore, Brown Sugar beverages take up half of the menu, from the basic Brown Sugar Jelly (TWD35), Brown Sugar Green Bean (TWD35), Brown Sugar Lemon (TWD40), to Brown Sugar Pudding Milk (TWD45) and Brown Sugar Glass Jelly Milk (TWD45).
+Therefore, Brown Sugar beverages take up half of the menu, from the basic Brown Sugar Jelly (NT$35), Brown Sugar Green Bean (NT$35), Brown Sugar Lemon (NT$40), to Brown Sugar Pudding Milk (NT$45) and Brown Sugar Glass Jelly Milk (NT$45).

 The idea of boba pearls and pudding and all that sugar, is just like having a full meal.

 Anyway, a cup is about SGD1.56 (USD1.13) to SGD2 (USD1.46).
 Gosh, I have yet to have any Brown Sugar Milk drinks in Singapore for less than 2 bucks.